dfsnow/otp-routing/README.md

 The container takes the following inputs as Docker environmental variables, all arguments are required:

 - GEOID (the five-digit, 2010 FIPS code for a U.S. county)
-- TRAVEL_MODE (the type of travel mode within OTP, can be 'CAR', 'TRANSIT,WALK', or 'WALK')
+- TRAVEL_MODE (the type of travel mode within OTP, can be 'CAR', 'TRANSIT,WALK', or 'WALK', also determines which .pbf file to use)
+- TYPE (the type of matrix to create, can be 'TRACT' or 'BLOCK')
+- OVERWRITE_GRAPH (boolean for whether or not to overwrite OTP-created Graph.obj, set to 'TRUE' when switch between travel modes)
 - MAX_TRAVEL_TIME (the maximum travel time before cutoff, in seconds)
 - MAX_WALK_DIST (the maximum walking distance before cutoff, in meters)
 - CHUNKS (the number of chunks to divide the input file into, keep high for blocks and low for tracts)